benslern/CSE701_Final_Project/README.md

 INT64_MAX and INT64_MIN

 also allows to create a bigint using scientific notation provided that the input value is within the range INT64_MIN to INT64_MAX inclusive.

+### The String Constructor
+The string can contain an integer with an arbitrary number of digits.
+     * The constructor allow for leading at tailing spaces, and leading zeros.
+     * The string cannot contain any symbols apart from a single '-' at the beginning to indicate a negative integer.
+     * The string cannot contain any letters.
+     * The string cannot be empty.

 ## Random Operator Tests